 This super simple cauliflower and potato bake is a great prep-ahead recipe that pairs well with just about anything.
 A cheesy sauce, seasoned with mustard, onion, and garlic, coats cooked cauliflower and potatoes.
 It makes a wonderful side dish for St. Patrick’s Day, Easter, Thanksgiving, Christmas, or a weeknight meal with the family.

 Reader note: This post was originally published in March 2021.
 It was updated with new photos and some ingredient changes in November 2023.

-Two, this dish is SO easy.
-It’s not groundbreaking in any way, but there’s something about the simplicity of a veggie casserole that never disappoints.
+I’m really crushing on this cauliflower and potato bake.
+It’s so easy and although it’s not groundbreaking in any way, there’s something about the simplicity of a veggie casserole that never disappoints.